kaidez/kaidez.com/_drafts/2013-11-11-wordpress-require.md

 ---
-title: RequireJS & WordPress
+title: Using RequireJS In WordPress
 comments: true
 author: Kai Gittens
 layout: post
-meta-excerpt: Read about methods for managing RequireJS in WordPress
+meta-excerpt: Learn how to use RequireJS in WordPress.
+Includes a walkthrough of how RequireJS works and how WordPress manages JavaScript internally.
 permalink: /requirejs-wordpress/
 category: coding-best-practices
 cat-name: "Code Tips"